COMPARATIVE CRIMINAL JUSTICE IN IRELAND, ENGLAND, AND WALES

 Passport, visa, or airport entrance or exit fees (if applicable)Vaccinations

 *Please complete all components of the application, including passport number and expiration date.

-*Upon completion of this application, the Center for International Programs will register you in the course.
+*Upon completion of this application, the Office of International Students & Global Programs will register you in the course.

-*To withdraw, please contact the Center for International Programs at firstname.lastname@example.org.
-Remember: once you sign the Camden Statement of Financial Responsibility, you may be responsible for paying the entire cost of the program.
+*To withdraw, contact the Office of International Students & Global Programs at firstname.lastname@example.org.
+Remember: once you sign the Camden Financial Responsibility Statement, you may be responsible for paying the entire cost of the program.